 Property 3.
-After reductions according to the previous claims, each node $t \in T_I$ is entered by either 0 or more than b(t) directed edges in D.
+After reductions according to the previous claims, if there is a directed edge entering a node $t \in T$, the number of directed edges incident to t is more than b(t).

 Definition.
-Let T_1 be the set of nodes of T_I with in-degree more than b(t) in D, and let T_2 be the set of nodes of T_I with no incoming directed edges.
+Let T_2 be the set of nodes in T with out-degree less than b(t) in D and with no incoming directed edges.